rppicomidi/ble-midi2usbhost/README.md

 ```
 cd ${PICO_SDK_PATH}/lib/tinyusb
 ```
-3. Check out the master branch and pull the latest code.
+3. Check out the master branch and make sure you are using version 0.18.0
 ```
 git checkout master
 git pull
+git checkout 0.18.0
 ```
 ## Build the Project
 Make sure you have defined the following environment variables before either of these steps